gardnr/google_sheets/README.md

 ```

 **NOTE**
 To use this driver, you must place a `credentials.json` file in the same directory as `driver.py`.
 See the [API client docs](https://developers.google.com/sheets/api/quickstart/python) for how to create a `credentials.json` file.
-Next, you need to execute the driver manually (ex. `$ gardnr read -i google-sheets`) and follow the instructions to authorize GARDNR.
+Next, you need to execute the driver manually (ex. `$ gardnr write -i google-sheets`) and follow the instructions to authorize GARDNR.